Your redundancy rights under TUPE

 Before the transfer, your current employer cannot make you redundant if your new employer asks them to.
 This would be considered an unfair dismissal.

-A redundancy consultation can start before the transfer if both your current and new employers agree.
+If 20 or more employees are at risk, a redundancy consultation can start before the transfer if both your current and new employers agree.
 But you cannot be made redundant by the new employer before the transfer.

 After a TUPE transfer

 After you have transferred, your new employer can only make redundancies related to the transfer if there is both:

 - a need to make changes to the workforce for economic, technical or organisational (ETO) reasons